OneMillionDevs/bounties/README.md

-# bounties
+# Bounties
-Bounties for One Million Developers
+To support the Ethereum community the One Million Developers initiative will create bounties when neccesary.